zestsoftware/jquery.pyproxy/jquery/pyproxy/ROADMAP.rst

 0.4
 ---

+ - tests for the Plone specifics.

+ - tests for the Django specifics (there should only be the @jquery decorator).

  - refactor the jQuery plugin, so it takes only one argument which will be a dictionnary of options.